Chao-Xi/jxazurebook/docs/ab100/1ab100_learn.md

 #### WHAT ARE SMALL LANGUAGE MODELS?

 - Models like Phi-3 — smaller, faster, cheaper than large models
-- Fine-tune in Azure Al Foundry for domain-specific tasks
+- Fine-tune in Azure AI Foundry for domain-specific tasks

 Analogy: GPT-4 is a truck — massive, powerful, hauls anything.
 Phi-3 is a scooter - nimble, efficient, and faster for most daily tasks.